“`

 The Geographical Lasting Results: A Tale of Three Cities

-Although Hyconn’s story is primarily one of Texan business development, its influence stretches across the U.S., from the incredibly focused and hard-working streets of New York to the sun-soaked beaches of San Diego.
+While Hyconn’s story is primarily one of Texan innovation, its influence stretches across the U.S., from the incredibly focused and hard-working streets of New York to the sun-soaked beaches of San Diego.
 In Austin, tech startups buzz in coffee shops with a similar sense of purpose, echoing Hyconn’s early days.
 Could it be the breakfast tacos, the entrepreneurial spirit, or just the Texan sunshine?
 We’ll let you decide.

 The Lighter Side of the Industry